Growth rates for the H\"older coefficients of the linear stochastic fractional heat equation with rough dependence in space: Introduction and main results

-for some $H\in \left(\frac {2-\alpha}2, \frac12\right)$.
+for some $H\in\left(0, \frac12\right)$.
 Equivalently, the covariance of the noise $\dot{W}(t,x)=\frac{\partial^2 W}{\partial t\partial x}$ is

-where $\Lambda$ is a distribution, whose Fourier transform is the measure $\mu(d\xi)=c_{1,H}|\xi|^{1-2H}d\xi$ with
+where $\Lambda$ is a distribution, whose Fourier transform is the measure $\mu(d\xi)=c_{H}|\xi|^{1-2H}d\xi$ with

 When $\alpha=2$ and $H=\frac{1}{2}$, Equation~\eqref{SFHE} reduces to the classical stochastic heat equation (SHE, for short) driven by space-time white noise.
-In this case, it is well-known that the stochastic heat equation admits a unique mild solution~\cite{D1999,Walsh1986}.
-The study of stochastic partial differential equations driven by fractional Brownian motion (fBm, for short) or other general Gaussian noises has advanced rapidly in recent years.
-We refer to~\cite{BT2008,HJQ19,HLT2019,LHW2022,LHW2023,LM22,T2014,B.RM2012,GSS24} and references therein for a comprehensive overview of this active research area.
-Among these works, Balan and Tudor~\cite{BT2008} gave necessary and sufficient conditions on the Hurst index for the existence of solutions to the stochastic heat equation driven by the following Gaussian noises: \begin{itemize} \item[(i)] Fractional noise in time with Hurst index $H \in (1/2,1)$; \item[(ii)] Spatially correlated noise with covariance given by Riesz, Bessel, or Poisson kernel functions. \end{itemize} Herrell et al.~\cite{HSWX2020} investigated the sample path regularity of solutions to the stochastic heat equation driven by fractional-colored Gaussian noise.
+In this case, it is well-known that the stochastic heat equation admits a unique mild solution \cite{D1999,Walsh1986}.
+The study of stochastic partial differential equations driven by fractional Brownian motion (fBm, for short) or other general Gaussian noises has developed rapidly in recent years.
+For an overview, see, e.g., \cite{BT2008,HJQ19,HLT2019,LHW2022,LHW2023,LM22,T2014,B.RM2012,GSS24} and the references.
+Among these works, Balan and Tudor \cite{BT2008} gave necessary and sufficient conditions on the Hurst index for the existence of solutions to the stochastic heat equation driven by the following Gaussian noises: \begin{itemize} \item fractional noise in time with Hurst index $H \in (1/2,1)$; \item spatially correlated noise with covariance given by Riesz, Bessel, or Poisson kernel functions. \end{itemize} Herrell, Song, Wu, and Xiao \cite{HSWX2020} investigated the sample path regularity of solutions to the stochastic heat equation driven by fractional-colored Gaussian noise.